MichaelCurrin/py-project-template/README.md

 - `/usr/bin/python3`
 - `/usr/bin/python3.X` - e.g. `3.6`.
 If you use the VSCode GUI to select the environment it might look like this.

+#### Launch

+The [launch.json](/.vscode/launch.json) file contains configurations for scripts or commands which can be run from the Debug panel, using the droplist and play button.

+This configuration can be left as is or you can add to it.

+The config already contains an item to run a Python script in the terminal, if it open and in view in the IDE.

+If you find yourself regularly running particular Python scripts or modules and want to do so without having to first open the script, then add an item for that specific script.

 #### DOTENV

+This template comes with a _dotenv_ file - [.env](/.env) which includes paths to import from, including the project directory and the virtual environment.
+Having that there helps with running or linting files in an IDE such as VSCode.

-Note that the [.env][/.env] is picked up by VSCode because of this in the default user settings file:
+For interest, the file works in VSCode because of this global config setting:

 ```
 "python.envFile": "${workspaceFolder}/.env"
 ```

-#### Launch

-The VSCode [launch](/.vscode/launch.json) file contains an item to launch a selected Python script in the terminal.
-This configuration should be left as is, as it is flexible.
-If you find yourself running particular Python scripts or modules, then add items for them with their specific name, then you can run them without first selecting them.

 ## Naming conventions